Nelson-Tommogo/SmartMavuno/home.md

-HomePage for my smart farmers app after styling, it will give a taste of the application
+HomePage for my SmartMavuno app after styling, it will give a taste of the application